Valley Metro Rail & Streetcar: Northwest Extension Phase I

 As an original part of the Transit 2000 plan, this extension was originally scheduled to open by 2012.
 However, due to lower-than-expected sales tax revenues and uncertainty regarding the availability of federal funds to support the project, the opening date was delayed.
 Initially, it was pushed back to 2014, and then it was rescheduled again by 9 years, to the fiscal year 2023, by the Phoenix City Council in June 2009.
 In July 2012, a vote was held to reschedule this extension to open in 2016.
-Under this plan, the city of Phoenix advanced $60 million (Note: $ in adjusted for inflation) of local funds to Valley Metro Rail, who would then fund the remaining cost of the project (approximately $267 million (Note: $ in adjusted for inflation)) with both Transit 2000 and Proposition 400 funds, thereby allowing work on the project to begin.
+Under this plan, the city of Phoenix advanced $60 million (equivalent to $ in dollars) of local funds to Valley Metro Rail, who would then fund the remaining $267 million cost of the project (equivalent to $ in dollars) with both Transit 2000 and Proposition 400 funds, thereby allowing work on the project to begin.

 The design-build contract was awarded to a joint venture of Sundt and Stacy and Witbeck, for the 3.2 mi extension.
 Construction began in January 2013, with a celebration to mark the laying of the first track section being held in July 2014.
 Construction work continued until December 2015, when it was announced that testing along the new stretch would begin.
 The extension opened on March 19, 2016.

 50th Street infill station

-The 50th Street infill station project added a new station to the existing alignment at 50th Street and Washington, the first and only infill station added in the Valley Metro Rail system.
+The 50th Street infill station project added a new station to the existing alignment at 50th Street and Washington, the first and only infill station added in the Valley Metro Rail & Streetcar system.
 The project aimed to enable better connectivity with nearby businesses, and recent commercial and residential development projects in the area.
 The project, funded entirely by the city of Phoenix, began construction in June 2017.
 Although all Valley Metro stations are ADA accessible, the new station had more accessible features including wider platforms and gentle entrance slopes.
 The station opened on April 25, 2019.

 Gilbert Road Extension

 An extension further eastward, 1.9 mi past the terminus at Mesa Drive/Main Street to Gilbert Road/Main Street, began construction in October 2016, and began operating on May 18, 2019.
-The line, budgeted at approximately $184 million, (Note: $ in adjusted for inflation) travels in the median of Main Street and has one intermediate stop at Stapley Drive.
+The line, budgeted at approximately $184 million (equivalent to $ in dollars), travels in the median of Main Street and has one intermediate stop at Stapley Drive.
 The design-build contract for this project was awarded to Sundt/Stacy and Witbeck, with Jacobs Engineering providing design services for the project.
 Service to the new stations started on May 18, 2019.